WTFAcademy/WTF-zk/Languages/en/02_Prime/readme.md

 Here, 2, 3, and 7 are prime numbers, and this factorization is unique.

-Prime number theorem: The number of prime numbers less than or equal to N is approximately $N/\ln{N}$, and there are infinitely many prime numbers.
+Prime Number Theorem: The number of prime numbers less than or equal to N is approximately $N/\ln{N}$, and there are infinitely many prime numbers.

 Proof: